proinsias/proinsias.github.io/_posts/2017/2017-07-07-Bash-Append-to-variable-without-creating-leading-colon-if-unset.md

 ---
 layout: single
-title: "Bash: Append to variable without creating leading colon if unset"
+title: 'Bash: Append to variable without creating leading colon if unset'
 date: 2017-07-07 14:55
-last_modified_at: 2017-07-07 14:55
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - bash
     - nix
     - til
 ---

 Say you need to append a directory to `PATH`, but only add a leading `:` if `PATH` is